ItzyBitzySpider/VulnGuard/README.md

 Using VSCode Quick Fix, you can disable VulnGuard or even specific ruleset(s) on a line (similar to ESLint).

 ### Configuration
-You can disable specific rulesets, specify which files to ignore via glob patterns, and even configure which checks to run entirely via the VulnGuard Dashboard GUI.
+You can disable specific rulesets, specify which files to ignore via glob patterns, and even configure which checks to run entirely within the VulnGuard Dashboard GUI.

 ![VulnGuard Dashboard](media/vulnguard.png)